 Fuel Use any good grade of automotive regular or premium gasoline with a minimum average octane rating of 89.
-An 87 average octane gasoline may be used if 89 octane is not available, but the ignition must be retarded four (4) degrees to prevent harmful detonation.
+An 87 average octane gasoline may be used if 89 octane is not available, but the ignition must be retarded four (4) degrees on carburetor equipped engines to prevent harmful detonation.
 Check the specification chart at the end of this section.